ivuorinen/starred/README.md

 - [suzuki-shunsuke/pinact](https://github.com/suzuki-shunsuke/pinact) - pinact is a CLI to edit GitHub Workflow and Composite action files and pin versions of Actions and Reusable Workflows. pinact can also update their versions and verify version annotations.
 - [tilt-dev/ctlptl](https://github.com/tilt-dev/ctlptl) - Making local Kubernetes clusters fun and easy to set up
 - [timelinize/timelinize](https://github.com/timelinize/timelinize) - Store your data from all your accounts and devices in a single cohesive timeline on your own computer
-- [tinyauthapp/tinyauth](https://github.com/tinyauthapp/tinyauth) - The tiniest authentication and authorization server you have ever seen.
+- [tinyauthapp/tinyauth](https://github.com/tinyauthapp/tinyauth) - The tiniest OpenID Certified™ authorization and authentication server you have ever seen.
 - [tmrts/go-patterns](https://github.com/tmrts/go-patterns) - Curated list of Go design patterns, recipes and idioms
 - [traefik/traefik-migration-tool](https://github.com/traefik/traefik-migration-tool) - A migration tool from Traefik v1 to Traefik v2
 - [uber-go/goleak](https://github.com/uber-go/goleak) - Goroutine leak detector